mooreds/docs-1/references/connectors/hubspot-documentation.md

 #### changeType

 Only return timeline changes of the specified type (case-sensitive).
-The possible types are described in the <a href="/docs/methods/email/email_subscriptions_overview">Email Subscriptions Bible .
+The possible types are described in the Email Subscriptions Bible .

 **Type:** string